-A reconciliation between the opening and closing balances of the Class A and Class U units of the Fund is presented in the Statement of Changes in Net Assets Attributable to Holders of Class A and Class U Units, including changes from cash flows and non-cash changes.
+A reconciliation between the opening and closing balances of the units of the Fund is presented in the Statement of Changes in Equity, including changes from cash flows and non-cash changes.

 4. Critical Accounting Estimates and Judgments

 The preparation of financial statements requires the Manager to use judgment in applying accounting policies and to make estimates and assumptions about the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
 The following discusses the most significant accounting judgments and estimates that the Fund has made in preparing the financial statements.